se-research/OpenDaVINCI/tutorials/udpreceivepacket/README.rst

 To receive any packets, we firstly declare a class that implements the interface ``core::wrapper::PacketListener``.
 This class will be registered as listener to our UDP socket that we create later.
+Packets provide the sending address in addition to the pure ``StringListener`` interface.

 UDPReceivePackets.cpp: